triton-inference-server/server/docs/customization_guide/inference_protocols.md

 broker.
 As such, the schemas outlined below will be represented as JSON objects for simplicity, where $number and $string refer to the fundamental JSON types. #optional indicates an optional JSON field.
-$string($number) refers to an integer value that has been converted to a string.

 ## Kafka Inference Request
 Once the Kafka endpoint is running, Triton will begin consuming inference